maxxar92/check-edge/README.md

 check-edge setcron
 ```

-Changes to this default settings can made by `crontab -e` but please be cautious to use the right syntax.
+Changes to this default settings can be made by `crontab -e` but please be cautious to use the right syntax.

 ### Other Commands
-Further commands which are shown by `check-edge help`.
+Further commands are shown by `check-edge help`.

 ## Contact
 Error reports and suggestions please via Github/Issues or PM on Telegram (@befranz)